Layo & Bushwacka!

 Layo & Bushwacka! is the pseudonym of British DJ duo Layo Paskin and Matthew Benjamin, who released four tech house albums between 1998 and 2012.

 Layo Paskin

 Paskin, from London, began his DJ career at the age of sixteen while working at Camden Market.
 Not long after, he began DJing at warehouse parties with Mr. C. In the course of his work, Paskin's father discovered the building that would become The End, a 19th-century stable for mail horses.

 Along with Mr. C, Paskin was the co-owner of The End nightclub in London.
 Labelled variously as tech house, house or breakbeat, the pair usually record and DJ together.
 Paskin's father is an architect and designed the club.

-Paskin, along with his sister Zoë Paskin, is now a restaurateur with several hospitality businesses in central London.
-The pair's first site, The Palomar, opened in 2014, serving Jerusalem-inspired cuisine.
-The restaurant was voted OFM Restaurant of the Year in 2015.
-This was followed in 2016 by The Barbary, an open kitchen bar serving food from the Barbary Coast of north Africa.
-In 2017, Paskin and his sister opened a coffee house named Jacob the Angel, and renovated the Blue Posts pub on Rupert Street, converting the top floor into a cocktail bar named The Mulwray, and the basement into a small counter dining restaurant called Evelyn's Table.